hxmelab/node-red-contrib-bosch-shc/README.md

 ### Release Notes

+Version **0.4.33** adds two new nodes: for Open doors/windows and for User Defined States.

 Version **0.3.22** allows you to request the device meta data, e.g. the availability status of a device.
 In addition, it is now possible to request all device services or a specific state across all related devices at once.
 The result is an array that you can use, for example, to calculate the total power consumption of all smart plugs or the average temperature across all rooms.

 Some legacy code has been removed. **If you encounter any problem with your shc-config after the update to version 0.3.22, you will probably need to recreate it to solve this problem.**